Should You Rinse After Brushing?

 The simple answer

-Why rinsing can matter
+Why an immediate rinse can matter

-1. Brush with fluoride toothpaste.
+1. Brush all tooth surfaces thoroughly with the appropriate amount of fluoride toothpaste.

-2. Spit out the extra toothpaste.
+2. Spit out the excess toothpaste.
+Do not intentionally swallow it.

 What about mouthwash?